 Unknown to most, the best coastal driving in Vietnam occurs between Mui Ne and Nha Trang, passing through Phan Rang and Cam Ranh.
-Riding this area will open you up to exploring around the stunning highlands of Dalat, the party city of Nha Trang and the tourist activities around Mui Ne.
+Riding this area will open you up to exploring the stunning highlands of Dalat, the party city of Nha Trang, and the tourist activities around Mui Ne.
 Below we’ll explore the best and worst coastal motorcycle routes and highlights along the way.

 Riding The Coast Of Vietnam

 The QL1A road takes riders more or less from Ho Chi Minh to Hanoi along the coastline.
 The entire route isn’t beautiful beaches and stunning scenery.
 In fact, the south is more inviting than the north and we can recommend the top stops to see and skip.

 This road opens into a perfectly flat tarmac cut through cliff edges.
 It gets the driver as close to the sea as possible without being on a boat.
 As far as rides go, it’s one of the best routes with visible beaches along the South China Sea.
 Whoever built and designed the road was fully aware of its beauty, and they have created lovely viewing platforms and benches for the honeymoon couple to take a rest and stare out over the ocean as far as the eyes can see.
 One of the beautiful motorbike roads of Vietnam.